somet3000/eqtl-analysis/README.md

 The gene expression data can be found from this Zenodo link: https://zenodo.org/record/6998955

 The code in this repository will run the initial at-scale analysis and return the QQ-plot as a PDF file in the repository directory.
-All further analyses to generate figures for the report were created from different flavors of this analysis, using information like population information.
+All further analyses to generate figures for the report were created from different flavors of this analysis, using information like population metadata.
 This code can be accessed in vignette form by looking through the analysis notebook.